 "I hate that nickname and I hate all of you!"
-I shriek, as Luke splashes the cold water at my face.
+I shriek, as Luke splashes the cold water at my face, and I splash back.

 "That's why you're swimming around half naked with us," Mikey laughs.

-I feel someone pull me close to them from behind, "Except more intimate," Luke whispers, shaking his body in a fashion that he is nearly grinding on me, which causes a fit of hysterics from the entire group, as I yell for Luke to get off of me.
+I feel someone pull me close to them from behind.
+"Except more intimate," Luke whispers, his lips touching my ear, and he shakes his body in a fashion that he is nearly grinding on me, which causes a fit of hysterics from the entire group, as I yell for Luke to get off of me.

-The lake is surrounded by woods, which unfortunately for the boys, means that I continually insist that we leave by 12:45, so that we have enough time to get out of here, sneak me into my house, shower, and begin my studying so that my mother thinks I've been at home all day.
+The lake is surrounded by woods, which is why it was hidden to me, and that, unfortunately for the boys, means that I continually insist that we leave by 12:45, so that we have enough time to get out of here, sneak me into my house, shower, and begin my studying so that my mother thinks I've been at home all day.